How to Fix a 408 Request Timeout Error

 - HTTP Error 408 - Request Timeout

-4xx errors are known to be client-side errors, this doesn't mean that the server should be completely ruled out as the culprit.
+4xx errors are known to be client side errors, this doesn't mean that the server should be completely ruled out as the culprit.
 Below are a few things you can check, both on the client and server side in order to try and resolve a

 408error.
 Let's say you accidentally request a URL that requires certain credentials to access, depending on how the server is configured, this could trigger a

-- Check your internet connection - If there is an issue with your Internet connection or it is very slow, this could cause the request to take too long to complete.
+- Check your Internet connection: If there is an issue with your Internet connection or it is very slow, this could cause the request to take too long to complete.
 Thus, if the server's timeout value is exceeded, a

-- Try reloading the page - There may be either a temporary issue on the client side or even the server side, try refreshing the page that you are trying to access to see if the issue gets resolved.
+- Try reloading the page: There may be either a temporary issue on the client side or even the server side, try refreshing the page that you are trying to access to see if the issue gets resolved.

-- Check your web server's timeout settings - Web servers such as Apache and Nginx allow web developers to define certain timeout values so that a request isn't open for too long.
+- Check your web server's timeout settings: Web servers such as Apache and Nginx allow web developers to define certain timeout values so that a request isn't open for too long.
 However, if you are receiving a steady stream of

 RequestReadTimeoutdirectives.
 If either of these directives are defined, try increasing their values, reload the web server and try again.
 As for Nginx users, open the nginx.conf file and check for directives such as

 keepalive_timeout.
 Same as above, if any of these are found, try increasing their values, reloading the web server and test a few requests.

-- Check the logs - Whenever you're investigating any sort of HTTP error code it's always a good idea to check your server's error logs.
+- Check the logs: Whenever you're investigating any sort of HTTP error code it's always a good idea to check your server's error logs.
 These may provide you with more information about the error and where it is originating from in order to help you resolve the issue.

-A 408 Request Timeout error is fairly self-explanatory in nature.
+408 Request Timeout error is fairly self-explanatory in nature.
 It essentially tells the client that the request timed out and that the server terminated the connection.
 If you're experiencing a